sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 # Basics

 There are two types of profilers:
-1. **tracing**: do measurements whenever a pre-defined event happens. e.g., function called, function exited...etc.
+- tracing: do measurements whenever a pre-defined event happens. e.g., function called, function exited...etc.
-2. **sampling**: do measurements at regular intervals.
+- sampling: do measurements at regular intervals.

 Go CPU profiler is a sampling profiler.
 There is also a [Go execution tracer](https://pkg.go.dev/runtime/trace) which is tracing profiler and traces certain events like acquiring a Lock, GC-related events...etc.

 Sampling profilers usually consist of two essential parts:

-1. **sampler**: a callback is called at regular intervals, and a stack trace is usually collected by profiling data.
+- sampler: a callback is called at regular intervals, and a stack trace is usually collected by profiling data.
 Different profilers use different strategies to trigger the callback.
-2. **data collection**: this is where the profiler collects its data: it might be memory consumption or call count, basically any metric associated with a stack trace.
+- data collection: this is where the profiler collects its data: it might be memory consumption or call count, basically any metric associated with a stack trace.

 # A small survey on how other profilers work